B1009 Adult Education Programming

 Policy Statement

 Students benefit from English Language Acquisition (ELA), Adult Basic Education (ABE), Adult Secondary Education (ASE), and High School Credit (HSCR) courses, programs, and services that develop attitudes, behaviors, and strategies needed to facilitate success in employment and other academic pursuits.
 Students benefit from ELA, ABE, ASE, and HSCR programming that help them increase their earning potential.
-Students benefit from services that help them identify, select and utilize various college resources that will assist them with academic success and engage in career planning.
+Students benefit from services that help them identify, select, and utilize various college resources that will assist them with academic success and engage in career planning.
 Students benefit from gaining the basic skills needed to qualify for entry into employment, postsecondary, and training opportunities.
 Students benefit from courses that help them close academic achievement gaps that prepare them for success in college-level work.
 Students receive greater benefit when they can navigate through ELA, ABE, ASE, and HSCR courses and sequences as quickly as possible.

 The College benefits when students successfully transition into college-level coursework as soon as possible.